marionettejs/backbone.marionette/upgradeGuide.md

 Upgrade information for newer versions are available in the changelog or upgrade guides found on [marionettejs.com](http://marionettejs.com/docs/current).

+## Future 4.x

+### CollectionView child reordering

+`CollectionView` sorts that only reorder existing children now move the existing child elements with `DomApi.insertContents` instead of rebuilding the child buffer.

+This preserves element state such as focus and scroll position during pure reorders.
+It also means `CollectionView#attachHtml` is not called for those pure reorder renders.

 ## v2.x - v3.0.0
 A lot of changes were made between v2 and v3.
 Please see the [upgrade guide on the website](http://marionettejs.com/docs/v3.0.0/upgrade-v2-v3.html)